-The architecture for Our Lady of Loreto is inspired by the Romanesque Basilica of St. Ambrose in Milan, Italy.
+Inspired by the Romanesque Basilica of St. Ambrose in Milan, Italy.
 The church is located on an elevated site east of Denver with a spectacular view of the snow-capped Rocky Mountain front range to the west.
 Within the sanctuary, pillars of wooden columns evoke the tall-standing cedars of Lebanon forests referred to in the Psalms.

-The glass panels were created using acid-etching, sandblasting and vitreous-fired enamel techniques on flashed, hand-blown glass and laminated to float carrier pieces which were in turn painted, sand-blasted, fired and tempered to create the voluminous depth one feels when looking into these windows.
+The liturgical art glass panels were created using acid-etching, sandblasting and vitreous-fired enamel techniques on flashed, hand-blown glass and laminated to float carrier pieces which were in turn painted, sand-blasted, fired and tempered to create the voluminous depth one feels when looking into these windows.
 Breath, wind, fire, and water are all required for the very process of making glass and the imagery created for these windows.

 The Mysteries of the Rosary

 The Mysteries of the Rosary are portrayed in ten semi-circular aisle windows along two arcades at ground level.
 From north to south, the mysteries are grouped according to Pope Pius V of the 16th century: The Sorrowful Mysteries, the Glorious Mysteries, and the Joyful Mysteries; the final set of mysteries, the Luminous Mysteries, were added by Saint John Paul II in 2002.
-The principle design element in each window explores the relationship between light and dark, especially fire and Spirit.
+The principle design element in each liturgical art glass window explores the relationship between light and dark, especially fire and Spirit.
 For example, the luminous mystery of the Baptism of Christ in the river Jordon window makes reference to St. Ephrem, Hymns on Faith, 10:17—

 Fire and Spirit are in the womb of her who bore you,